 There seems to be a belief that cross-county skiing is fading into the past, and that alpine skiing will ultimately render the art obsolete.
 However, from my experience working in the industry at Lake Tahoe, this isn’t an accurate perspective.

-Nor is this evident in our current era of Covid, and people embracing activities where social distancing is inherently a part of them.
+Nor is this evident in our era of Covid, where people have been embraced activities where social distancing is inherently a part of them.

 And, believe it or not, many people were beginning to transition out of alpine skiing and into cross-country skiing way before Covid.